 If successful, it will be one of the first self-navigating, full-sized vessels to cross the Atlantic and opens the door on a new era of autonomous research ships.

-The project is being coordinated through a consortium headed by marine research organisation ProMare.
-The research element of the voyage is being coordinated by the University, IBM and ProMare.
+The project is being coordinated through a consortium headed by marine research organisation ProMare, with the research element of the voyage being led by the University, IBM and ProMare.

 With no human captain or onboard crew, the research vessel uses IBM’s automation, AI and edge computing technologies to sense, think and make decisions at sea.

 People from all over the world can follow the ship’s progress via the mission dashboard which includes live video, maps and data streaming.